David5p/play_tennis/README.md

 <summary>Booking Bug</summary>

 **Problem:**
-Both the Superuser and an regular user could book a tennis court for as many hours as they desired.
+Both the Superuser and a regular user could book a tennis court for as many hours as they desired.

 ![Long court booking](booking/static/booking/images/admin_booking_bug1.png)